CanvasDeno/VectorXone/README.md

 3. Select the part of the SVG element you want to edit
 4. You can start tweaking the SVG with the avaliable tweaking options.

+## Found a bug on the app or website?
+VectorXone is an awesome tool, but it is actively being developed and you could find some bugs or problems related the **app or website.**

+If you find bugs, try **reloading the page** or **updating your browser**.
+If that  **don't just live with them, you can report them**

+To do this follow these **steps:**
+1. Go to the issues section and create a [new issue](https://github.com/CanvasDeno/VectorXone/issues/new)
+2. Add a **simple title to describe the bug**, like "SVG code keeps being reset"
+3. Add a label:

+   **For editor related bugs** add label "bug"

+   **For website related bugs** add label "readme or website"

+4. Describe the issue with a screenshot on the description.
+Try to **explain much as you can and also how to replicate the bug.**
+5. It is best also provide your browser and browser version.

 ## How to fork or customize?
 Users are **free to fork this project and customize it.**
 User can use this command on their native/remote git client: